siewchoo/ProgrammingAssignment2/README.md

 Submission File: cachematrix.R

 Provides 2 functions within:
-1. makeCacheMatrix
+1 makeCacheMatrix
-   -makeCacheMatrix creates a special "matrix" with a list of getter and setter functions.
+   - makeCacheMatrix creates a special "matrix" with a list of getter and setter functions.
-2. cacheSolve
+2 cacheSolve
-   -Checks whether the input matrix has been changed.
+   - Checks whether the input matrix has been changed.
-     *Yes - computes the inverse matrix
+     * Yes - computes the inverse matrix
-     *No - implies that the inverse had already been calculated and the cached copy should be used.
+     * No - implies that the inverse had already been calculated and the cached copy should be used.

-TEST SUITE FOR ACTUAL PROGRAM
+### TEST SUITE FOR ACTUAL PROGRAM
 I have provided 2 test sets for the test suite.

 TEST SET 2 is simpler - testing only for fetching the inverse matrix from cache for